cyverse/cyverse-sdk/docs/using-agave/docs/automating_workflows.md

 jobs-template dnasubway-fastqc-singularity-stampede-0.11.4.0u3 > fastqc.json
 ```

-The final step is to write a short script that populates the file name into the job `json` file, and submits the job.
+The final step is to write a short script around the `fastqc.json` template that populates the file name into a new job `json` file, and submits the job.
 Here is an example script:
 ```
 #!/bin/bash